Supergiovane/node-red-contrib-sonospollytts/README.md

 # SONOSPOLLYTTS-CONFIG NODE

 **Polly Access key**
 AWS access key credential.
+Optional.
 If you do not wish to use the Amazon Polly service or wish to use the node totally OFFLINE, leave it blank and use the **OwnFile** node.
 Please see the below in this page.

 **Polly Secret key**
 AWS access Secret key.
+Optional.
+If you do not wish to use the Amazon Polly service or wish to use the node totally OFFLINE, leave it blank and use the **OwnFile** node.
+Please see the below in this page.

 **Node-Red IP**<br/>
 set IP of your node-red machine.
-If you do not wish to use the Amazon Polly service or wish to use the node totally OFFLINE, leave it blank and use the **OwnFile** node.
-Please see the below in this page.

 **Host Port**<br/>
 normally 1980.
 This is the IP of your machine, running node-red